TC01/legendsbrowser-sandstorm/README.md

 maintained by Ben Rosser (me).
 They are all under the MIT license.

 Legends Browser is developed by Robert Janetzko, which is also under the MIT license.

-If you have questions about the Sandstorm application specifically, contact me, not him.
+If you have issues with this Sandstorm package of Legends Browser, file a bug here first before opening an upstream issue.